ryanwebber/ryanwebber.github.io/content/_projects/moonshot.md

 ## The Compiler

 The compiler has gone through a few iterations.
 The first version was way overengineered and I scrapped it pretty quickly.
-The current design is a much more simple.
+The current design is much less complex.
 It supports a single 15-bit integer type (yes, really), arithmetic operations, and conditional statements.
 The syntax is tightly bound to a task-based runtime model that would provide scheduled code execution, similar to the way the actual AGC software worked (but this